etetoolkit/ete/doc/tutorial/tutorial_phylogeny.rst

 :class:`PhyloTree` instances allow molecular phylogenies to be linked to Multiple Sequence Alignments (MSA).
-To associate an MSA with a phylogenetic tree you can use the :func:`PhyloNode.link_to_alignment` method.
+To associate an MSA with a phylogenetic tree you can use the :func:`PhyloTree.link_to_alignment` method.
 You can use the :attr:`alg_format` argument to specify its format (See :class:`SeqGroup` documentation for available formats).